skynet29/brainjs/README.md

 ctrl.render()
 ````

-To update your data model, you can ever modify your attributs and call the update method, or call directly the setData method with the new value.
+To update your data model, you can either modify your attributs and call the update method, or call directly the setData method with the new value.

 HTML code
 ````html